I-3-2-17.Handling Proffer Issues When Evidence Was Received at Hearing Level

 When an ALJ does not adhere to policy in proffering other evidence not listed above, the AC will evaluate whether non-adherence resulted in a due process violation.
 If a due process violation occurred, the AC will find there is a basis for granting review present and take appropriate corrective action.

 In some cases, the AC may find it appropriate to proffer the evidence itself, but proffering evidence does not necessarily mean the AC is granting review.
-For example, if the ALJ did not rely on the evidence in the decision and the non-proffered evidence does not change the weight of the evidence, the AC may find it appropriate to proffer the evidence and thereafter deny review (assuming no other basis for granting review is present).
+For example, if the ALJ did not rely on the evidence in the decision and the non-proffered evidence does not show a reasonable probability that the outcome of the decision would change, the AC may find it appropriate to proffer the evidence and thereafter deny review (assuming no other basis for granting review is present).
 In this situation, the analyst will use the COR 21 template in the Document Generation System and, if warranted based on the particular circumstances, modify the letter as needed.

-If it is unclear who submitted evidence posthearing and whether the claimant had the opportunity to review, the AC will generally assume the ALJ should have proffered the evidence and evaluate whether a basis for granting review is present.
+If it is unclear who submitted evidence posthearing and whether the claimant had the opportunity to review it, the AC will generally assume the ALJ should have proffered the evidence and evaluate whether a basis for granting review is present.

 C. ALJ Does Not Offer Opportunity for Supplemental Hearing